wlmwu/nycu-os-capstone-2025/lab7/README.md

-# Lab 6: Virtual Memory
+# Lab 7: Virtual File System

 Here implements a bootloader and a kernel.
 The bootloader is a kernel that loads the real kernel image, and the kernel performs essential system operations to get the device running.
 Additionally, a Python tool is provided for transferring the kernel image to the bootloader via UART.